fugue/regula/README.md

     env TERRAFORM=terraform-v0.12.18 ./bin/regula ../regula-ci-example/ lib

+Note that Regula requires Terraform 0.12+ in order to generate the JSON-formatted plan.

 ### Windows

 Because Regula uses a bash script to automatically generate a plan, convert it to JSON, and run the Rego validations, Windows users should manually run the steps that Regula performs.
 See those steps [here](#locally-producing-a-report-windows).